semlanghi/kafka-source-connector/README.md

-# Kafka Connect Sample MySQL Connector
+# Kafka Connect Sample Connectora

-This repo contains a sample mySQL Connector for Kafka.
+This repo contains few sample Connectors for Kafka.

+The file connector reads a CSV file from disk and forwards it line-by-line to a kafka topics.

+The HTTP connector reads a an API (which return a CSV) and forward the content to a kafka topics.

-The connector reads a table of subscriptions from a database, forwarding them to a kafka topics.
+The mySQL connector reads a table of subscriptions from a database, forwarding them to a kafka topics.

 ## Building the connector